Instructions for Authors

 Application

 The process of submitting the application and preparing the text for printing is carried out electronically.
-The Authors Are Requested to create account PFP and read the instruction concerning the use of control panel for application procedure, reviewing and monitoring of the manuscript by the Authors.
-After Application, all Co-Authors Will be informed by email to the indicated e-mail address – failure to respond to the e-mail will be treated as confirmation of the lack of a conflict of interests.
+The Authors Are Requested to create an account PFP and read the instructions concerning the use of the control panel for the application procedure, reviewing, and monitoring of the manuscript by the Authors.
+After the Application, all Co-Authors Will be informed by email to the indicated e-mail address – failure to respond to the e-mail will be treated as confirmation of the lack of a conflict of interest.

 Reviews

-Submitted Papers Are Peer Reviewed by two Reviewers (in special cases a third Reviewers called) and qualified for publication individually.
-In the reviewing process a rule of ‘double blind’ review has been adopted, however both the Authors and/or Reviewers can design from this rule on the basis of a written statement.
-In case the Author’names disclosed, the Reviewers Obliged to declare in e-mail sent to pfp@ukw.edu.pl that there is no conflict of interests with the Author (e.g. personal relationship, subordination, current collaboration etc.).
-The list of cooperating Reviewersis published once a year on the magazine website under the “Scientific Board” tab.
-The review form is available from the magazine website under the “Instructions for Authors” tab.
+Submitted Papers are peer-reviewed by two Reviewers (in special cases, a third Reviewer is called) and are qualified for publication individually.
+In the reviewing process, a rule of ‘double blind’ review has been adopted; however, both the Authors and/or Reviewers can deviate from this rule based on a written statement.
+In case the Authors’ names are disclosed, the Reviewers are obliged to declare in an email sent to pfp@ukw.edu.pl that there is no conflict of interest with the Author (e.g., personal relationship, subordination, current collaboration, etc.).
+The list of cooperating Reviewers is published annually on the magazine's website under the “Scientific Board” tab.
+The review form is available from the journal website under the “Instructions for Authors” tab.

 Publication Policy

-On submitting materials to the Editors the Authors declare that the work has not been published elsewhere and the application for publication is not being considered in other magazines.
+On submitting materials to the Editors, the Authors declare that the work has not been published elsewhere and that the application for publication is not being considered in other magazines.
 Please provide transparency on the re-use of material to avoid the hint of text-recycling (‘self-plagiarism’).
 A single study should not be split up into several parts to increase the quantity of submissions and submitted to various journals to one journal overtime (e.g.‘salami publishing’).
 Manuscripts are checked by an anti-plagiarism system.
-In the event of using someone else's works in the text (e.g. illustrations or photographs), the authors of the articles are solely responsible for observing the copyright in relation to the submitted lustration material.
+In the event of using someone else's works in the text (e.g., illustrations or photographs), the authors of the articles are solely responsible for observing the copyright in relation to the submitted illustration material.

 Copyrights and Sharing

-Articles on the PFP websites are published in an open access model, which means that the are available free of charge to anyone interested under the Creative Commons license (CC BY 4.0).
+Articles on the PFP websites are published under an open-access model, which means they are available free of charge to anyone interested, licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license.

-According to the author's agreement, the authors of the texts grant the Kazimierz Wielki University in Bydgoszcz a non-exclusive and free license and allow the use of the Creative Commons-license (CC BY) allowing copying and distribution of the work in any medium and format provided that the authorship acknowledged.
-The authors thusretain the right to further and freely dispose of their work.
+According to the author's agreement, the authors of the texts grant the Kazimierz Wielki University in Bydgoszcz a non-exclusive and royalty-free license, allowing the use of the Creative Commons license (CC BY), which permits copying and distribution of the work in any medium and format, provided that the authorship is properly acknowledged.
+The authors thus retain the right to further and freely dispose of their work.

 Papers published in the journal until the end of 2024 are available under the Creative Commons license (CC BY-NC-ND) (attribution - non-commercial - no derivative works).